Virus-fueled conspiracy theories take aim at hospitals

 Other new conspiracy theories being fueled by the virus include one that claims maps show a link between 5G networks and coronavirus outbreaks.
 Another holds that Microsoft co-founder Bill Gates intends to use a COVID-19 vaccine to track and control the world’s population.
 Fox News host Laura Ingraham amplified the narrative with an April 7 tweet that said, “Digitally tracking Americans’ every move has been a dream of the globalists for years.”

+U.N.
+Secretary-General Antonio Guterres warned Tuesday that COVID-19 misinformation is a poisonous threat to the world and urged social media organizations to do more to counter it.
 Social media platforms say they are trying to stop the spread of coronavirus hoaxes and connect users with reliable information.

 Facebook is removing content related to the “#FilmYourHospital” hashtag when it violates the social network’s policies, according to company spokesman Andy Stone.
 The company says it removes coronavirus-related misinformation from Facebook and Instagram that could contribute to “imminent physical harm.”